 Preparation of AC from biomass waste materials

-Carbon activation can be accomplished through three methods, namely,

-- 1. Physical activation [12]

-- 2. Chemical activation [12]

-- 3. Steam pyrolysis/Activation [13]

-A bird's eye-view on the various activation methodologies has been provided below.
+Carbon activation can be accomplished through three methods, namely: physical activation [12], chemical activation [12], and steam pyrolysis/activation [13].
+A bird's eye view of the various activation methodologies has been provided below.

 Physical activation